selimslab/selimslab.github.io/_NOTES/tech/software-engineering/software-quality.md

 title: Is High Quality Software Worth the Cost?
 ---

-Software builds up cruft with time, even a great team will have cruft
+Software builds up cruft with time, even a great team will have cruft.
 If you neglect to regularly clean and re-order, the quality and development speed will rapidly go down

 from <https://martinfowler.com/articles/is-quality-worth-cost.html>